FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 ## Generate a Code Signing key

 Devices uses digital signatures to verify the authenticity of the firmware updates sent over the air.
-Images are signed by an authorized source who creats the image, and device can verify the signature of the image, using the corresponding public key of the source.
-Steps below shows how to setup and provision the code signing credentials so as to enable cloud to digitally sign the image and the device to verify the image signature before boot.
+Images are signed by an authorized source who creates the image, and device can verify the signature of the image, using the corresponding public key of the source.
+The steps below show how to setup and provision the code signing credentials so as to enable an image to be signed in the cloud and the device to verify the image signature before boot.

 1. In your working directory, use the following text to create a file named *cert_config.txt*.
 Replace *test_signer@amazon.com* with your email address: